Evan-Clegern/BIOL301_Project/README.md

 7. Test diseases and tweak as needed

 ## More Specific Tasks
-* ( ) Review and finish clarifying documentation for simulation parameters.
+* (X) Review and finish clarifying documentation for simulation parameters.
-* ( ) Review and finish describing the base mathematical models for the SimIndividual.
+* (X) Review and finish describing the base mathematical models for the SimIndividual.
 * (X) Implement the rest of the CONTAGIOUS state's core logic.
-* ( ) Implement the BEDRIDDEN state's core logic.
+* (X) Implement the BEDRIDDEN state's core logic.
-* ( ) Implement any additional unique logic for RECOVERED or DECEASED individuals.
+* (X) Implement any additional unique logic for RECOVERED or DECEASED individuals.
 * (X) Complete the 'sub-day' update logic function, including scheduling of state changes.
-* ( ) Implement infection exposure methods.
+* (X) Implement infection exposure methods.
 * (X) Test one SimIndividual's course of infection.
-* ( ) Test a few SimIndividuals on a small scale.
+* (X) Test a few SimIndividuals on a small scale.

 #### What I Yammered On About